microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

         /// <param name="logger">Message logger</param>
         /// <param name="cancellationToken">Cancellation token</param>
         /// <returns>Attachments after reprocessing</returns>
-        ICollection<AttachmentSet> ProcessAttachmentSets(ICollection<AttachmentSet> attachments, IProgress<int> progressReporter, IMessageLogger logger, CancellationToken cancellationToken);
+        Task<ICollection<AttachmentSet>> ProcessAttachmentSetsAsyncAsync(ICollection<AttachmentSet> attachments, IProgress<int> progressReporter, IMessageLogger logger, CancellationToken cancellationToken);
     }
 }
 ```

 Method `GetExtensionUris` should provide all Uris for data collector attachments which are handled by current processor.
 Test platform will provide to processor only data collector attachments with such Uris.
-Result of method `ProcessAttachmentSets` shouyld contain only data collector attachments with such Uris.
+Result of method `ProcessAttachmentSetsAsync` shouyld contain only data collector attachments with such Uris.

 `SupportsIncrementalProcessing` should indicate if processor is supporting incremental processing of attachments.
-It means that `ProcessAttachmentSets` should be [associative](https://en.wikipedia.org/wiki/Associative_property).
+It means that `ProcessAttachmentSetsAsync` should be [associative](https://en.wikipedia.org/wiki/Associative_property).

 If `SupportsIncrementalProcessing` is `True` Test Platform may try to speed up whole process by reprocessing data collector attachments as soon as possible when any two test executions are done.
 For example let's assume we have 5 test executions which are generating 5 data collector attachments: `a1`, `a2`, `a3`, `a4` and `a5`.
 Test platform could perform invocations:
-* `var result1 = ProcessAttachmentSets([a1, a2, a3], ...);` when first 3 executions are done
+* `var result1 = await ProcessAttachmentSetsAsync([a1, a2, a3], ...);` when first 3 executions are done
-* `var result2 = ProcessAttachmentSets(result1.Concat([a4]), ...);` when 4th execution is done
+* `var result2 = await ProcessAttachmentSetsAsync(result1.Concat([a4]), ...);` when 4th execution is done
-* `var finalResult = ProcessAttachmentSets(result2.Concat([a5]), ...);` when last test execution is done
+* `var finalResult = await ProcessAttachmentSetsAsync(result2.Concat([a5]), ...);` when last test execution is done

-If `SupportsIncrementalProcessing` is `False` then Test Platform will wait for all test executions to finish and call `ProcessAttachmentSets` only once:
+If `SupportsIncrementalProcessing` is `False` then Test Platform will wait for all test executions to finish and call `ProcessAttachmentSetsAsync` only once:
-* `var finalResult = ProcessAttachmentSets([a1, a2, a3, a4, a5], ...);`
+* `var finalResult = await ProcessAttachmentSetsAsync([a1, a2, a3, a4, a5], ...);`

 By default `SupportsIncrementalProcessing` should be `False`, unless processing can take longer time and it's beneficial to start the process as soon as possible.